tbrunetti/PCA_QC/README.md

 A way to look at whether the first 10 or n PCs in your dataset correlate with any measured metadata metrics

 Can be used with almost any continuous data matrix that has corresponding metadata.
 Primarily built for use with RNA-seq data.
 Run can be performed on a local standard computer; no HPC required.
 If running on HPC, please use in interactive mode.

+__Need guidance on generating metadata and QC metrics compatible with this pipeline?
+[Click here](https://github.com/tbrunetti/PCA_QC/tree/develop/README.md#Generation-of-QC-Metrics-and-MetaData) for metadata QC generation instructions and code__

 ## Required R libraries
 * factoextra